MattisLind/IBM3705/SIMH files/README.md

 Specifies the name of a USS table that VTAM® uses to process character-coded input that it receives from the logical unit.

 A terminal user can issue a USS command by coding the LANGTAB operand.
 This causes a second USS table to be associated with the logical unit, which overrides the table specified with USSTAB.
 If you do not code USSTAB and a LANGTAB USS table is not in use, the IBM®-supplied USS table (ISTINCDT) is used.
 For more information on USS tables, see Unformatted system services tables.

+### FEATUR2

+#### FEATUR2=EDATS
+#### FEATUR2=NOEDATS
+Specifies whether this terminal has the extended data stream feature.
+You cannot use this operand for terminals attached by SDLC lines.
+#### FEATUR2=DUALCSE
+#### FEATUR2=LOWERCSE
+Specifies how VTAM® sends alphabetical characters coded with the TEXT operand on a USSMSG macroinstruction to a non-SNA terminal over the SSCP-LU session.
+This value does not affect non-alphabetical characters, or any characters coded on the BUFFER operand of a USSMSG macroinstruction.
+Code LOWERCSE to indicate that alphabetical characters are sent to the terminal over the SSCP-LU session in lowercase.
+Code DUALCSE to indicate that VTAM sends all characters as they are coded in the USSMSG macroinstruction.

+#### FEATUR2=MODEL1
+#### FEATUR2=MODEL2
+Identifies the specific model number (Model 1 or 2) for this 3275, 3277, 3284, or 3286 component.
+Code MODEL1 for those devices that have a default screen or buffer size of 480 bytes.
+Code MODEL2 for those devices that have a default screen or buffer size of 1920 bytes.
+This information is available to an application program as part of the device characteristics pertaining to this terminal.
+You can obtain those characteristics by using the INQUIRE macroinstruction.
+For more information on using the INQUIRE macroinstruction, see z/OS Communications Server: SNA Programming.

+#### FEATUR2=NOPRINTR
+#### FEATUR2=PRINTR
+Specifies whether this terminal has an attached IBM® 3284 Model 3 printer.
+This operand is valid only if TERM=3275.
+#### FEATUR2=NOSELPEN
+#### FEATUR2=SELPEN
+Specifies whether this terminal supports a selector pen.

+### MODETAB

+Specifies the name of a logon mode table to be used for the logical unit.
+The name you code must be the name of a logon mode table created as described in Logon mode table.
+If you do not supply a logon mode table for the logical unit on the MODETAB operand, an IBM®-supplied default logon mode table (ISTINCLM) is used.
+If you specify a table, both the table you specify and the default table are used.